virtualritz/nsi-docs/docs/c-api.rst

     #define NSI_BAD_CONTEXT ((NSIContext_t)0)

-:ref:`Optional parameters<CAPI:optionalparameters>` may be given to
+:ref:`Optional arguments<CAPI:optionalarguments>` may be given to
 ``NSIBegin()`` to control the creation of the context:

-.. table:: NSIBegin() optional parameters
+.. table:: NSIBegin() optional arguments
     :widths: 3 1 2 4

     +------------------------+----------+----------------------------------------------------+